MohidFarhan/MohidFarhan.github.io/_posts/2026-01-31-The-Higgs-Boson.md

 \left.\frac{\partial V}{\partial \phi}\right|_{\phi = v} = 0
 $$

-This resting value v is known as the \textbf{Vacuum Expectation Value} v and is the minimum of the field where every particle that left to itself, wants to settle on.
+This resting value v is known as the $$\textbf{Vacuum Expectation Value}$$ and is the minimum of the field where every particle that left to itself, wants to settle on.
 Think of it like a couch on a Sunday.
 Now, let's see what happens when this field is nudged from its stable configuration.

 <!-- Animation of vacuum fluctuations -->
 <p align="center">